 To Joyce’s second point, our smart lock adds convenience to your life by giving you control of entry to your home no matter where you are.
 Using your phone, you can grant temporary access for dog walkers, house sitters, housekeepers, babysitters, or even party guests.
 And the Level Lock app allows you to manage and monitor who comes and goes, giving you more control, more possibilities, and more peace of mind.

-As for keeping things simple, Level Lock take less than 10 minutes to install.
+As for keeping things simple, Level Lock takes less than 10 minutes to install.
 Its installation design requires only a screwdriver, nothing to wire or drill.
-Once installed and synched with the app, your Level Lock automatically unlocks when you approach and locks when you leave.
+Once installed and synced with the app, your Level Lock automatically unlocks when you approach and locks when you leave.
 It also satisfies Joyce’s caveat that the low-tech solution remain intact as well – if you prefer, you can still use your key to open the lock the old-fashioned way.

 We all shape the look and feel of our home around what matters to us the most, and creating a connected home is no exception.
 Smart design should fit seamlessly into your home.
 It should make your life easier.
 It should be simple, useful, and improve your every day.